 - Recognize revenue when a performance obligation is met

 Adhering to these guidelines can be difficult, especially if spreadsheets are still being used to keep track of everything.
-With Intacct, CFOs can use contract and revenue management features to automate compliance.
+With Sage Intacct, CFOs can use contract and revenue management features to automate compliance.

 Today’s CFOs are working smarter, faster, and more efficiently than ever before, and a large part of it is because of the cloud.
 CFOs who truly embrace cloud technologies can give their business a leg up on the competition.

 If you’re looking for cloud solutions that can help you streamline reporting processes and optimize business strategies, let’s talk.
-We offer several cloud computing options like Intacct, Dynamics GP, Office 365, and more.
+We offer several cloud computing options like Sage Intacct, Dynamics GP, Office 365, and more.